LC271828/AI-PROJECT_Fog/TEAM_API.md

 Notes
 - Algorithms must not change the Grid.
 - If start == goal → return [start].
 If start/goal is not passable → return [].
-- Provide a mapping like ALGORITHMS_NEIGHBORS = {"bfs": bfs_neighbors, "dfs": dfs_neighbors, "ucs": ucs_neighbors, "astar": astar_neighbors}
+- Provide a mapping like ALGORITHMS_NEIGHBORS = {"bfs": bfs_neighbors, "dfs": dfs_neighbors, "ucs": ucs_neighbors, "astar": astar_neighbors, "greedy": greedy_neighbors}

 Optional: offline baseline (no fog)
 - You may create a tiny wrapper for offline tests: